-- 1. Letter of support from local community-based, grassroots organization describing the community engagement process and how feedback from local residents was incorporated into the project. - 2.
+- 1. Letter of support from local community-based, grassroots organization, or local or Tribal health department/agency describing the community engagement process and how feedback from local residents was incorporated into the project. - 2.
 Community Engagement Tracker: Provide additional information on events where community participation occurred in the Community Engagement Tracker template.